Mathematical Thinking the new GCSE

 The mathematical thinking and the new GCSE project builds on the previous KS3 reasoning project which was a great success in building the confidence of both staff and students alike to cope with the reasoning components of the new curriculum.

-Charlotte, the Yorkshire & Humber Maths Hub Work group lead, is part of a carefully selected national cohort to lead a significant cluster of secondary school teachers in our region to test and learn strategies and resources from improving students' reasoning skills.
-Over the last two years she has worked with 11 schools.
+Becky, the Yorkshire & Humber Maths Hub Work group lead, is part of a carefully selected national cohort to lead a significant cluster of secondary school teachers in our region to test and learn strategies and resources from improving students' reasoning skills.

 This is what the participants had to say about it: